rare-freertr/RARE-bmv2/nixos/README.md

 in the top-level directory of the RARE repository.
-The file `RARE-env.nix` contains a piece of Nix code that essentially specifies which packages must be present in the `chroot`.
+The file `RARE-env.nix` contains a piece of Nix code that essentially specifies which packages must be present in the environment.

 When executed for the first time, it will download a lot of standard packages from `cache.nixos.org` and then proceed to re-build the